gmlewis/flutter-stylizer/README.md

 # flutter-stylizer README

-Flutter Stylizer organizes your Flutter classes in an opinionated and consistent manner.
+Flutter Stylizer is a VSCode extension that organizes your Flutter classes in an opinionated and consistent manner.

 ## Features